- How to Write a Biography: A Guide for Beginners and Pros Alike

 Chronicle the events in a way interesting to read.
 If it’s not essential, there’s no necessity to mention it (unless you’re making a fully-detailed paper).
-Let the paper contain some humor or pun if applicable.
+Let the paper contain some humor or pun as in a satire essay if applicable.
 And keep it detailed unless you have a lot of material and a little space.
 Make sure each paragraph tells about another deciding point, flashback, or prominent moment of the life of the subject.

 Maintain the Structure